colinmarc/colinmarc.github.com/blind.md

 In response he leaned forward, turned his head, and planted a long kiss on the warm, wet skin of her neck, below her ear.

 She flinched away, turned, confused, towards him.
-Her cheerful manner melted away.
+Her cheerful smile melted away.
 “What… what are you doing?”

 He leaned forward to kiss her on the lips, but she pushed him back.
 “Will, what the fuck?”